Copyright Registration

 Overview of Copyright Registration

 In the year 2024, almost 38,000 copyrights were registered in India.
-Copyright registration is the formal process by which the creator of an original work has exclusive rights to reproduce, distribute, and publicly display their creation.
+Copyright registration is the formal process by which the creator of an original work has exclusive rights to reproduce and distribute their creation, while brand elements can be protected through trademark registration.
 The Copyright Act of 1957 governs the law pertaining to copyright in India.
 The Copyright Office, which is part of the Ministry of Commerce and Industry's Department of Industrial Policy and Promotion (DIPP), is responsible for managing copyright applications and granting protection.

 The Copyright Act of 1957 protects three kinds of creator rights, namely moral rights, economic rights, and neighbouring rights.